nest/ode-toolbox/doc/index.rst

 Input
 -----

-The JSON input dictionary that is passed to ode-toolbox contains :ref:`dynamics <Dynamics>`, :ref:`numerical parameters <Parameters>`, and :ref:`global options <global-options>`.
+The JSON input dictionary that is passed to ode-toolbox contains :ref:`dynamics <Dynamics>`, :ref:`numerical parameters <Parameters>`, and :ref:`global options <Global options>`.
 Documentation may optionally be provided as a string.

 All expressions are parsed as sympy expressions, and subsequently simplified through ``sympy.simplify()``.
 There are several predefined symbols, such as ``e`` and ``E`` for Euler's number, trigonometric functions, etc. ``t`` is assumed to represent time.
 The list of predefined symbols is defined in ```shapes.py`` <odetoolbox/shapes.py>`__, as the static member ``Shape._sympy_globals``.
 Variable names should be chosen such that they do not overlap with the predefined symbols.